ipipeline/global-gh-actions-pr-description-linter/README.md

       uses: ipipeline/global-gh-actions-pr-description-linter@main
       with:
         repo-token: ${{ secrets.GITHUB_TOKEN }}
+        whitelisted-authors-pattern: author names # Optional value to skip checks based on author name(s) (e.g. for automated PR's from renovate)

     # Optional step - use the output from the `prlint` step to do something else?
 This example just echos the message to screen
     - name: 🖋 Get the output response message